Laura Steenberge

 “The air horns are new, acquired in July.
 By stuffing fabric into them, their sound becomes high and unpredictable, almost like a synth.
 With both the horns and harmonicas, there is an aspect of the uncanny in the way their sound can confuse the perception of acoustic vs. electronic.”

-Laura Steenberge (b.1981, Thousand Oaks, Calif.) is a performer and composer living in Santa Cruz, California.
+Laura Steenberge (b.1981, Thousand Oaks, Calif.) is a performer and composer based in Santa Cruz, California.
 She performs with viola da gamba, contrabass, harmonicas, voice and other materials that engage with the physicality of sound.
 One of her primary areas of study is nonsense, as it relates to the boundaries of knowledge and the representation of the supernatural.
 This research emerges in her creative work in the form of site-specific compositions that make use of space and sound, sometimes for narrative purposes, other times for ritual practices.

-In recent years she has worked with musicians and ensembles including Heather Lockie, Cat Lamb, Julia Holter, Sarah Davachi, Southland Ensemble, Tiffany Ng, Joey Brink, Carolyn Chen, Argenta Walther, Marco Fusi, Tashi Wada, Carmina Escobar, KCM Walker, Jessica Hemingway, Radical 2, Line Upon Line Percussion, Deso Duo, Keshav Batish, Lucky Dragons, Tim Feeney and Jessika Kenney, among others.
+In recent years she has collaborated with musicians and ensembles including Heather Lockie, Cat Lamb, Julia Holter, Sarah Davachi, Southland Ensemble, Tiffany Ng, Joey Brink, Carolyn Chen, Argenta Walther, Marco Fusi, Tashi Wada, Carmina Escobar, KCM Walker, Jessica Hemingway, Radical 2, Line Upon Line Percussion, Deso Duo, Keshav Batish, Lucky Dragons, Tim Feeney and Jessika Kenney, among others.
 She has studied with Sara Roberts, John Dornenburg, Michael Pisaro, Bissera Pentcheva, Mark Applebaum, Jaroslaw Kapuscinski, Paul DeMarinis, Marc Sabat, Tom Leeser, and Wolfgang von Schweinitz at CalArts and Stanford University.
-She is board president for Indexical, a non-profit music organization in Santa Cruz.
+She is the board president of Indexical, a non-profit music organization in Santa Cruz.

-Laura Steenberge’s To the Winds, From the Machine is part of an occasional series of commissioned works, where artists offer short, serial, person-to-person performances, created for the the 10 x 20-foot dimensions of the Lampo office.
+Laura Steenberge’s To the Winds, From the Machine is part of an occasional series of commissioned works, where artists offer short, serial, person-to-person performances, created for the 10 x 20-foot dimensions of the Lampo office.